 Definition of Trade Options

 Options are derivative instruments and they provide the buyer of the options contract an option, but not an obligation, to buy or sell the underlying security at a pre-determined rate known as the strike rate on or before the expiry date.
-There is no actual delivery of the underlying security and the options buyer has an option to either exercise the option and realize the net profit or loss on account of price differences or to not exercise the option in which case the contract will lapse.
+There is no actual delivery of the underlying security and the buyer of the option has an option to either exercise the option and realize the net profit or loss on account of price differences or to not exercise the option in which case the contract will lapse.

 How to Trade Options?